Noel Purcell (actor)

-Patrick Joseph Noel Purcell (23 December 1900 – 3 March 1985) was a distinguished Irish actor of stage, screen, and television.
+Patrick Joseph Noel Purcell (23 December 1900 – 3 March 1985) was an Irish actor of stage, screen, and television.
 He appeared in the 1956 film Moby Dick and the 1962 film Mutiny on the Bounty.

 Early life and education

 Patrick Joseph Noel Purcell was the son of Dublin auctioneer Pierce Purcell and his second wife Catherine (née Hoban), an antique dealer.
 He was born at 11a, Lower Mercer Street, one of two houses owned by his mother's family.

 Purcell was educated at Synge Street CBS.
 He lost the tip of his right index finger while making cigarette vending machines, and was also missing his entire left index finger due to a different accident while he was an apprentice carpenter, a feature which he exploited for dramatic effect in the film Mutiny on the Bounty (1962).